Williams and Charlotte host No. 19 Florida Atlantic - WTOP News

 BOTTOM LINE: Charlotte hosts the No. 19 Florida Atlantic Owls after Brice Williams scored 27 points in Charlotte’s 57-54 loss to the Florida International Panthers.

 The 49ers have gone 8-2 in home games.
-Charlotte scores 67.4 points and has outscored opponents by 6.0 points per game.
+Charlotte ranks eighth in C-USA with 31.0 points per game in the paint led by Aly Khalifa averaging 8.0.

-The Owls are 11-1 against C-USA opponents.
-Florida Atlantic ranks second in C-USA with 36.3 rebounds per game led by Vladislav Goldin averaging 6.2.
+The Owls have gone 11-1 against C-USA opponents.
+Florida Atlantic is third in C-USA scoring 77.4 points per game and is shooting 46.2%.

-TOP PERFORMERS: Williams is scoring 12.7 points per game with 4.5 rebounds and 0.8 assists for the 49ers.
-Aly Khalifa is averaging 11.3 points and 6.6 rebounds while shooting 51.6% over the past 10 games for Charlotte.
+TOP PERFORMERS: Williams is scoring 12.7 points per game and averaging 4.5 rebounds for the 49ers.
+Khalifa is averaging 11.3 points and 6.6 rebounds over the last 10 games for Charlotte.

-Nicholas Boyd is averaging 9.6 points for the Owls.
-Johnell Davis is averaging 11.9 points over the last 10 games for Florida Atlantic.
+Johnell Davis is averaging 13.3 points and 5.3 rebounds for the Owls.
+Alijah Martin is averaging 10.1 points over the last 10 games for Florida Atlantic.

 LAST 10 GAMES: 49ers: 4-6, averaging 65.7 points, 28.2 rebounds, 11.5 assists, 4.6 steals and 1.8 blocks per game while shooting 47.9% from the field.
 Their opponents have averaged 63.5 points per game.